 - Create the base:

 Heat a medium size pan over a low heat and add the oil.
-Cook the garlic and ginger paste for around 10 minutes, stir occasionally to prevent it burning.
-Take the time to cook then out properly, you don't want too much colour on them.
-Then add the onion and cook for a further 10 minutes.
-Then add all the spice, enjoy the aroma!
+Cook the onion until soft, stir occasionally to prevent it from burning, then add the ginger and garlic paste and cook for a further 10 minutes.
+Take the time to cook them out properly, but stir to avoid the much colouring.
+Then add all the spices (enjoy the aroma)!
 Cook the spices for a few minutes, then add the blended tomatoes and cook on low for 5 minutes.

 - Finish the sauce and cook the fish: